Ancient Rome and wine: Bacchic cult

 The Bacchanalia were private Roman mystery cults of Bacchus, the Greco-Roman god of wine, freedom, intoxication and ecstasy.
 They were based on the Greek Dionysia and the Dionysian mysteries, and probably arrived in Rome c.
 200 BC from Greek colonies in southern Italy, and Etruria, Rome's northern neighbour.
-They were originally occasional, women-only affairs, but became increasingly popular and frequent, and were opened up to priests and initiates of both genders and all classes; they may have briefly supplanted an existing, lawful cult to Liber.
+They were originally occasional, women-only affairs, but became increasingly popular and frequent, and were opened to priests and initiates of both genders and all classes; they may have briefly supplanted an existing, lawful cult to Liber.
 Cult initiates employed music, dance and copious amounts of wine to achieve ecstatic religious possession.
 The Roman Senate perceived the cult as a threat to its own authority and Roman morality, and suppressed it with extreme ferocity in 186.
 Of some seven thousand initiates and their leaders, most were put to death.
 Thereafter the Bacchanalia continued in much diminished form, under the supervision of Rome's religious authorities, and were probably absorbed into Liber's cult.For Livy's account, see Livy, The History of Rome, Vol 5, Book 39, IX.
 Modern scholarly sources offer various estimates on the number executed.
 Despite the ban, illicit Bacchanals persisted covertly for many years, particularly in Southern Italy, their likely place of origin.